Pure Land Buddhism: Terminology

 The English term "Pure Land Buddhism" can refer to two religious phenomena.
 One referent of the term "Pure Land" is a collective term for all practices and teachings having to do with a Buddha's "pure land" or buddha-field (Sanskrit: buddhakṣetra).
-This usage corresponds with the Chinese term "Pure land Dharma gate" (淨土法門, pinyin: jìngtǔ fǎmén) which refers to a spiritual practice or a specific approach to the (Buddhist) Dharma.
-Since this is a generic term for all "pure land methods", it technically includes practices in many different Buddhist schools, including Tiantai, Tibetan Buddhism, and so on, and not just to those of "Pure Land schools" or sects.
+This usage corresponds with the Chinese term "Pure land Dharma gate" (淨土法門 (jìngtǔ fǎmén)) which refers to a spiritual practice or a specific approach to the (Buddhist) Dharma.
+Since this is a generic term for all "pure land methods", it technically includes practices in many different Buddhist schools, including Tiantai, Tibetan Buddhism, and so on, and not just those of "Pure Land schools" or sects.